-A summary of the House Hanover Investment Advisory Agreement was included in the Form 8-K filed on March 31, 2018 and the full text of the House Hanover Investment Advisory Agreement is attached as Exhibit 10.1 thereto and incorporated by reference therein.
-A summary of the House Hanover Investment Advisory Agreement is also set forth herein.
+The full text of the House Hanover Investment Advisory Agreement is attached as Exhibit 10.1 to the Form 8-K filed on March 31, 2018 and incorporated by reference therein.
+A summary of the House Hanover Investment Advisory Agreement is set forth herein.

 On November 15, 2019, our Board announced that the Company has initiated a strategic review process to identify, examine, and consider a range of strategic alternatives available to the Company, including but not limited to, (i) selling the Company's assets to a business development company or other potential buyer, (ii) merging with another business development company, (iii) liquidating the Company's assets in accordance with a plan of liquidation, (iv) raising additional funds for the Company, or (v) otherwise entering into another business combination, with the objective of maximizing stockholder value.
-As of December 31, 2020 and through the date of filing this Annual Report, the Company has not entered into any agreements regarding any strategic alternative.
+On August 19, 2021, we provided an update with respect to our strategic review process and reported that the process was ongoing and that our options have been enhanced by significant valuation growth in our portfolio.
+As of December 31, 2021 and through the date of filing this Annual Report, the Company has not entered into any agreements regarding any strategic alternative.

-The following discussion describes the Company as of December 31, 2020 as it relates to the financial statements covered by this Annual Report on Form 10-K and as of the latest practicable date for other information about the Company.
+The following discussion describes the Company as of December 31, 2021 as it relates to the financial statements covered by this Annual Report on Form 10-K and as of the latest practicable date for other information about the Company.